akshay-p-123/route-editor/README.md

 ## Known Issues

 - Hopper routes are not yet supported, nor are the many variants an MTD route can have (such as Green)
-- PNG export is still somewhat dubious
+- PNG export is still somewhat dubious -- quality isn't perfect after switching from Playwright
 - I've tested route editing/creation quite a bit, but there are definitely still small problems with it
 - Small UI bugs